Dance Repertory Development

 This module is embedded into the performance and professional practices involved in touring.
 In a six-week block, your learning will occur both on campus in rehearsal and in various national venues during performance.
 You will also have a professional role in supporting the wider tour, which may include elements of workshop delivery, supporting the tour producer, engaging with the technical team, etc. The module will focus on students’ practical knowledge of dance performance, but in the professional contexts specific to a touring company.

 In this final project, you will be asked to propose an area of exploration, arising from your experiences in the previous modules and focused on future work within profession.
 Upon submitting a proposal, you will be assigned a supervisor to support you on this journey of enquiry.
-Either individually or in collaboration with others, the results of these investigations will be presented at New Adelphi alongside a wider programme of dance performances and events.
+Either individually or in collaboration with others, the results of these investigations will be presented in dialogue with opportunities emergent in the Collaborative Practices in Dance module, aiming to make the closest links between your final project and professional activity happening in the local, regional and national dance ecology.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.